Hsabonchi/Redis-Node/README.md

 2. Change directory to redis  e.g `cd redis-6.0.9/`.
 3. Run Redis with: `src/redis-server`.
 4. Install node_redis, as you may have guessed, is the Redis client for Node.js.
 You can install it via npm using the following command. `npm install redis`

+`Note that Redis doesn’t support nested objects.
+All the property values in the object will be coerced into strings before getting stored`